AdamBasbas/GithubApiFetch/README.md

 A small app that will list the most starred Github repos that were created in the last 30 days.

 ## Features
-- List the most starred Github repos that were created in the last 30 days.
+- Lists the most starred Github repos that were created in the last 30 days.
 - Shows for each repo the following details:
     - Repository name.
     - Repository description.